Educational and Other Opportunities for Faculty, Staff, and Students

 The Office of Equity and Inclusion invites you to partner with us in becoming a Diversity Champion at East Tennessee State University.
 Your commitment emphasizes your willingness to guide, promote, and collaborate with others on campus and in the community on matters of diversity, equity, and inclusion.
 To become a Diversity Champion please complete the Diversity Champion Questionnaire and return to Kim Maturo or mail to the Office of Equity and Diversity at PO Box 70705, Johnson City, TN 37614.

-To register in advance through Employee Learning and Development, please click on session title.
 Pre-registration is not required to attend.
-You will be asked to register when signing in.
+You will be asked to register when joining zoom meeting.

 Recordings of Past Lunch and Learn Sessions